 The firm has an impressive list of seven- and eight-figure recoveries that have helped clients and their families cope with their financial needs during the most challenging of times.

-Casey recovered a record-breaking $85 million in a Pennsylvania premise liability case involving a young medical student who was injured after falling into an open manhole on a street.
+Casey won a record-breaking $85 million verdict in a Pennsylvania premise liability case involving a young medical student who was injured after falling into an open manhole on a street.
 Opposing counsel offered a settlement of $10 million as the jury deliberated the case, which Casey and his client declined.
 Soon after, the jury returned with the $85 million verdict, the largest premises liability verdict in Pennsylvania history.

 In a recent trial, Ross represented a woman who was the victim of medical malpractice due to the negligence of the hospital staff.
 The 57-year-old suffered brain damage as a result of the failure by medical professionals to recognize that she was experiencing an adverse reaction to a blood thinner.
 The jury found for the plaintiff and awarded her over $44 million, the largest medical malpractice verdict in Pennsylvania in 2016.